germanDV/germanDV.github.io/entries/published/basic-auth-and-the-browser-login-form.md

 Authorization: Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ==
 ```

 Let's go through an example.
-Imagine I have a `/admin` route in this site (I don't but I may add one to edit posts, maybe).
+Imagine I have a `/admin` route in this site.
 Since it's only me who would be accessing that route, and I don't have any other private resources, I figure basic auth is good enough, and it will save a lot of work.

 First thing that happens is that the browser GETs `/admin`.
 The server must return a **401** and the header `WWW-Authenticate: Basic`.
 When the browser gets this response, it will display a login prompt, asking users to enter username and password.